Ohio Department of Agriculture, Division of Soil and Water Conservation

 Ohio Soil & Water Conservation Commission

-The Ohio Soil and Water Conservation Commission started in 1941 by the General Assembly enacting House Bill 646.
+The Ohio Soil and Water Conservation Commission was started in 1941 by the General Assembly enacting House Bill 646.
 The Commission has the responsibility of ensuring Ohio's 88 counties are being served by the soil and water conservation districts.
 One of the other main functions of the commission is to recommend the level of state funding and allocation to the soil and water conservation districts.
 The Ohio Federation of Soil and Water Conservation Districts has an appointed member to this commission.
-For more information follow the link below.

 National Association of Conservation Districts